ringsce/kcc/README.md

 KCC is a simple, modular C/Objective-C compiler written from scratch in C. It is designed to be a learning tool for understanding the entire compilation pipeline, from preprocessing and tokenization to parsing, abstract syntax tree (AST) generation, and final assembly code generation.

-The compiler is cross-platform and can generate native assembly for both Apple Silicon (ARM64) and Intel/AMD (x86-64) architectures, with growing support for Objective-C language features and comprehensive array support.
+The compiler is cross-platform and can generate native assembly for both Apple Silicon (ARM64) and Intel/AMD (x86-64) architectures, with growing support for Objective-C language features, comprehensive array support, and advanced type system.

 ## Current Status & Features

-The compiler is functional and can compile a substantial subset of the C language with experimental Objective-C support and comprehensive array functionality.
+The compiler is functional and can compile a substantial subset of the C language with experimental Objective-C support, comprehensive array functionality, and advanced type system including complex numeric types and function pointers.

 ### Core Compiler Features